 In the initial phase, legs start moving with the pedals and activate hip extensions or muscles followed by knee extensions.
 As we proceed and continue moving, the pedals, ankles, and large calf muscles get involved for support and function.

 Training exercises and workout programs help you lose body fat and burn calories, and riding an exercise bike increases your metabolism and builds muscle, allowing you to burn more calories while in a comfortable position.

 A recumbent bike with seat and backrest adjustment options can help you spend more time in a comfortable recline position and carry out high-intensity workouts for a longer duration.

-Effects of Biking on Mental Health
+Effects of Cycling on Mental Health

-Today, our doctors accept that mental health is as important as physical health to keep our body in a stable position.
+Today, our doctors accept that mental health is as important as physical health to keep our bodies in a stable position.
 Riding an exercise bike has a tremendous effect on our mental health; it can ease anxiety and depression, which is common among people nowadays.